google-research-datasets/MAVE/README.md

    ]
 }
 ```
 The product id is exactly the ASIN number in the `All_Amazon_Meta.json` file in the [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/index.html).
 In this repo, we don't store `paragraphs`, instead we only store the labels.
-To obtain the full version dataset, we suggest to first request the [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/index.html) to obtain the `All_Amazon_Meta.json` file, then run our binary to clean its product profile and join with the labels.
-The detailed instructions are in below.
+To obtain the full version of the dataset contaning the `paragraphs`, we suggest to first request the [Amazon Review Data (2018)](https://nijianmo.github.io/amazon/index.html), then run our binary to clean its product metadata and join with the labels as described [below](#creating-the-full-version-of-the-dataset).

-A concrete example of the product profile and its attributes is shown as follows
+A json object contains a product and multiple attributes.
+A concrete example is shown as follows
 ```
 {
    "id":"B0002H0A3S",